What makes Nepal different than other countries

 Spiritual Significance

 Lumbini holds deep spiritual significance for Buddhists as the birthplace of Lord Buddha, the founder of Buddhism.
-It is revered as a sacred pilgrimage site where followers of Buddhism pay their respects, meditate, and seek spiritual enlightenment.
-Lumbini is considered one of the holiest places in the Buddhist world and an important destination for pilgrims and practitioners.
+People revere Lumbini as a sacred pilgrimage site where followers of Buddhism pay their respects, meditate, and seek spiritual enlightenment.
+Lumbini holds a place of great reverence in the Buddhist world and serves as an important destination for pilgrims and practitioners.

 More: Nepal Travel Guide